salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 ## Additional Analysis

 Several other analyses to confirm whether the signal is real (in the case where signal S/N is low, such as this one) are also performed.
-These are Welch-t test and injection test.
+These are the Welch-t test and injection test.
 The former can be found in `welch-t.ipynb` whilst the latter can be found in `cross_correlation.ipynb`.
 Please see Rafi+ (in prep.) for details about these tests.
 Additionally, to check whether telluric lines may somehow contribute to the observed (water) signal, cross-correlation between the SysRem residuals and telluric model template is also performed.
 The script is given in `cross_correlation_telluric.ipynb`.

 On the other hand, another test is performed to see how different reduction parameter values, particularly $\eta$ (it sets how wide the line wings around strong telluric lines will be masked), can affect the resulting signal S/N. This test can be found in `data_reduction_original_eta.ipynb` and `cross_correlation_eta.ipynb`.